 Hue Forbidden City: Living Area for the Nguyen Emperors

 Hue Forbidden City (also known as Forbidden Purple City in Hue): This was square ground 320m X 320m, and surrounded by the brick wall.
-This served as living and working area for Kings, Queen, minor wives – concubines – eunuchs of the 13 Kings in the Nguyen Dynasty from 1804 to 1945.
+It served as living and working areas for Kings, Queens, Minor Wives/ Concubines/ Eunuchs of the 13 Kings of the Nguyen Dynasty from 1804 to 1945.

 Map of Hue Forbidden City: 6.
 Dai Cung Mon (Entrance of Fornidden City) - 7.
 Ta vu & Huu vu - 8.
 Dien Can Chanh (Can Chanh Palace) - 8a.
 Võ Hiển Palace - 8b.
 Văn Minh Palace - 9a.
 Trinh Minh Palace - 9b.
 Quang Minh Palace - 10.
 Can Thanh Palace - 11.
 Khon Thai Palace - 11a.
 Thuan Huy Institute 11b.
 Duong Tam Institute - 12.
 Kien Trung Palace - 13.
 Thai Binh Pavillion - 14.
 Vu Uyen Garden - 18.
 Thai Mieu - 29.
 Ngu Tien Office - 30.
 Luc Vien - 31.
 Dien Minh Than.

 Forbidden Purple City located on the same north-south axis, in the middle of the Imperial City (Read More) and the Citadel (Read More).
 There were many buildings in this area used for different funtions, but all of these comstractions were destroyed in the wars, especially in 1947 (French War) and in 1968 (the Tet Offensive of the Vietnam War):

 - Can Chanh Palace (where the Emperors worked daily) - 8.
 Dien Can Chanh: